 MCCMH's organizational structure enables clear and effective administration and evaluation of the QAPIP Description.
 MCCMH's Chief Executive Officer provides guidance and supervision to the Chief Quality Officer.
-The Chief Quality Officer is responsible for the development and implementation of the QAPIP and provides quarterly reports to the Quality Committee and the Governing Board (MCCMH Board of Directors) on activities related to the QAPIP as well as Key Performance Indicators (KPI) set by MDHHS standards and performance improvement projects.
-These reports describe current performance improvement plans, actions taken, and results of actions.
+The Chief Quality Officer is responsible for the development and implementation of the QAPIP and provides quarterly reports to the Quality Committee and the Governing Board (MCCMH Board of Directors) on activities related to the QAPIP; this includes but not limited to; Key Performance Indicators (KPI), performance improvement projects, sentinel events, critical incidents, and risk events; monitoring of over- and underutilization; provider monitoring, etc. as set by MDHHS standards.
+This report describes current performance improvement plans, actions taken, and results of actions.
 Board minutes illustrate when progress reports are presented and reviewed.